 Many learners get into Japanese precisely because of Japanese entertainment, and the good news is that there’s no shortage of it:

-It’s actually quite difficult to summarize just everything Japan has to offer in terms of culture—but hopefully, you’ve now got an idea of just how broad Japan’s cultural appeal is, and how much it has to offer a potential learner!
+It’s actually quite difficult to summarise just everything Japan has to offer in terms of culture—but hopefully, you’ve now got an idea of just how broad Japan’s cultural appeal is, and how much it has to offer a potential learner!

 Japanese is certainly a challenging language, but it’s far from impossible.
 In fact, in this section, I’m going to show you why learning Japanese is actually easier than you think.